|University of Arkansas at Little Rock|

 Statuses: In Development, Active, Active-Under Review, Decommissioned

 Once a policy is approved by the chancellor, it is assigned a number, following protocol established by the Policy Management Board.
+In order to distinguish UA Little Rock policies from University of Arkansas Systemwide policies, UA Little Rock policies will begin with “LR” followed by the assigned policy number.
 An “Active” status means the policy is currently in effect.
 “Active-Under Review” denotes a policy that is currently being reviewed, whether through routine review or requested review.
 “Decommissioned” denotes policies that are no longer in effect.
 A policy that is in the proposal stages has a status of “In Development.” (“In Development” status should not be taken as an indication that the proposal will receive approval and become an Active policy.)

 Development and Approval of University Policies